What is a cipher suite?

 If I were to make banana bread, there would be certain items and ingredients required.

 Just as a recipe requires specific ingredients, a successful secured connection requires specific things as well.
-A cipher suite is simply a list of ingredients that your web server has standing by to be used.
+A cipher suite is simply a list of ingredients that your web server has standing by, ready to be used.

 Let’s dig a little deeper.